Was this month’s credit card bill a shocker? Here’s how you can take control of your debt

 First, don't ignore it.
 Gather together all your statements and assess the best course of action.
 If you can clear the debt without racking up too much interest; great.
 If not, consider moving it to a cheaper card or even consolidating it into a personal loan with a lower interest rate.

-If you have to carry some credit card debt into 2014, make sure you're paying as little as you can for it.
+If you have to carry some credit card debt into the new year, make sure you're paying as little as you can for it.
 The average interest rate is around 17%, with some cards charging well in excess of 30%.

-Thankfully, there are loads of cards that charge a lot less, with plenty of providers happy to offer a 0% interest balance transfer deal.
-A 0% deal can last for over two years, giving you a fighting chance to clear your debt without racking up any more interest.
+Thankfully, there are loads of cards that charge a lot less, with plenty of providers happy to offer a 0% interest balance transfer deal, giving you a fighting chance to clear your debt without racking up any more interest.

 There's usually a fee - typically up to 3% of the amount you're transferring - but this can be a lot smaller than the amount of interest you save.